torvalds/linux/Documentation/virt/kvm/ppc-pv.rst

 respectively on 32-bit systems with an added offset of 4 to accommodate for big endianness.

-The following is a list of mapping the Linux kernel performs when running as guest.
+The following is a list of mapping the GNU/Linux kernel performs when running as guest.
 Implementing any of those mappings is optional, as the instruction traps also act on the shared page.
 So calling privileged instructions still works as before.